Leqends/Leqends/README.md

 </div>

 I'm a user that goes by the name of Leqend or Legend, whichever is your preference.
-My hobbies consist of many things, such as playing ~~Genshin Impact~~ the hit first-person shooter: Valorant.
 - Java & Python Developer
 - Love playing escape rooms
 - Passionate for solving problems
-- Simp for Ayaka <3

 <div id="header" align="center">
     <h1>